mautrix/docs/maubot/usage/encryption.md

 # Encryption
-Maubot has basic support for end-to-end encryption, but it is not yet exposed in the web management UI.
+Maubot has basic support for end-to-end encryption~~, but it is not yet exposed in the web management UI~~.
+It is now exposed in the web management UI too.

 ## Dependencies
 To enable encryption, you must first have maubot installed with the `e2be`